Optimal Adjustment Sets for Nonparametric Estimation of Weighted Controlled Direct Effect: Introduction

 \section{Introduction}

-The \emph{controlled direct effect} quantifies the effect of an exposure when intervening to set the mediator to a fixed level, which may differ from its natural observed value \citep{robins1992identifiability,robins2003semantics, pearl2022direct}.
-Unlike \emph{natural direct effects} ($\mathrm{NDE}$) that require untestable \emph{cross-world independence assumptions} (i.e., the potential outcome under one treatment level is independent of the potential mediator under another treatment level)~\citep{avin2005identifiability, robins2010alternative, andrews2021insights}, the CDE relies only on experimentally verifiable interventions (i.e., it involves setting the mediator to specific values through intervention)--a crucial advantage noted by \cite{vanderweele2015explanation} and \cite{petersen2006estimation}.
-The $\mathrm{CDE}$ provides critical insights into direct pathways across diverse domains, from evaluating medical treatments in epidemiology~\citep{goetgeluk2008estimation, vanderweele2015explanation} to assessing fairness~\citep{zhang2018fairness, maasch2025local} and informing policy decisions~\citep{imai2010identification}.
+The \emph{controlled direct effect} quantifies the effect of an exposure when intervening to set the mediator to a fixed level, which may differ from its natural observed value \citep{pearl2022direct, robins2003semantics, robins1992identifiability}.
+While CDE has traditionally been used to analyze mediation effects, in this work, we employ the \emph{weighted controlled direct effect} to detect the presence of a direct effect between treatment A and outcome Y given observed variables \citep{maasch2025local}.
+Specifically, we intervene on \emph{all} observed mediators rather than an arbitrary subset.
+This approach is motivated by both pragmatic and theoretical considerations: e.g., from a fairness perspective, we seek to determine whether direct discrimination exists \cite{maasch2025local}, while methodologically, 1) the identifiability of CDE becomes unnecessarily complex when some mediators are non-fixed \citep{vanderweele2011controlled}, 2) CDE values can vary unreliably across mediator levels \citep{tchetgen2012semiparametric, vansteelandt2017interventional}, and 3) CDE estimates frequently vary across subpopulations defined by baseline covariates~\citep{jackson2018decomposition}, complicating generalization.

-Despite its popularity, the $\mathrm{CDE}$ suffers from several practical limitations.
-First, it conditions on a fixed level of the mediator—often chosen arbitrarily—which can substantially influence conclusions and fail to capture treatment effects that vary with the mediator~\citep{vansteelandt2017interventional, tchetgen2012semiparametric}.
-Second, $\mathrm{CDE}$ estimates frequently vary across subpopulations defined by baseline covariates~\citep{jackson2018decomposition}, complicating generalization.
-These limitations motivate the need for the \emph{weighted controlled direct effect}~\citep{pearl2000causality}, which averages $\mathrm{CDE}$s over the mediator distribution, yielding a robust effect measure that automatically accounts for mediation interaction while maintaining $\mathrm{CDE}$'s avoidance of cross-world assumptions.
+Unlike \emph{natural direct effects} (NDE) that require untestable \emph{cross-world independence assumptions} (i.e., the potential outcome under one treatment level is independent of the potential mediator under another treatment level)~\citep{andrews2021insights, avin2005identifiability, robins2010alternative}, the CDE, and by extension WCDE, relies only on experimentally verifiable interventions (where the mediator is set to specific values through intervention)--a crucial advantage noted by \cite{petersen2006estimation} and \cite{vanderweele2015explanation}.
+The WCDE averages CDEs over the mediator distribution, yielding a robust effect measure that automatically accounts for mediation interaction while maintaining the CDE's avoidance of cross-world assumptions.
+This provides critical insights into direct pathways across diverse domains, from evaluating medical treatments in epidemiology~\citep{goetgeluk2008estimation, vanderweele2015explanation} to assessing fairness~\citep{maasch2025local, zhang2018fairness} and informing policy decisions~\citep{imai2010identification}.